 Adaptation is a translation method that allows translators to adapt how specific words and phrases would be used in another language and make sense without losing its context and meaning and still considering the cultural aspect of the target language.

-As the name suggests, it is a method that greatly deals with idioms and expressions.
-This is a method that helps translators come up with meaning of different idioms and expression in another language without using the exact idioms or expression.
-Any other method used when dealing with idioms or expression will be completely off and that is why using the idiomatic translation method is more viable.
+As the name suggests, it is a method that deals with idioms and expressions.
+This is a method that helps translators come up with the meaning of different idioms and expressions in another language without using the exact idioms or expressions.
+Any other method used when dealing with idioms or expressions will be completely off and that is why using the idiomatic translation method is more viable.

 The goal is to produce a translation with a language that is as natural as possible.